neekeetab/CachingPlayerItem/README.md

 ```

 ## Known limitations ##
 - CachingPlayerItem loads its content sequentially.
-If you seek to yet not loaded portion, it waits until data previous to this position is loaded, and only then starts playback.
+If you seek to yet not downloaded portion, it waits until data previous to this position is downloaded, and only then starts playback.
 - Downloaded data is stored completely in RAM, therefore you're restricted by device's memory.
 Despite CachingPlayerItem is very handy for relatively small audio files (up to 100MB), you may have memory-related problems with large video files.